hatonthecat/Biology/README.md

 https://arxiv.org/pdf/0712.3332.pdf "Extreme genetic code optimality from a molecular dynamics calculation of amino acid polar requirement" (2008)

-https://arxiv.org/pdf/q-bio/0605036.pdf "Collective evolution and the genetic code"
+https://arxiv.org/pdf/q-bio/0605036.pdf "Collective evolution and the genetic code" (2006) Kalin Vetsigian, Nigel Goldenfeld, and Carl Woese

 These papers were very interesting then.
 I remember Carl Woese mentioning the polar requirement in class in 2006 and his research that he was working on at the time.